Outsourced professional business development works, and it can provide a great ROI.

 When those qualified leads enter the sales pipeline, it is extremely important that your team is prepared to handle them.

-An outsourced business development team should be handing you qualified leads, ready for next steps.
+An outsourced business development team should be handing you qualified leads that are ready for next steps.
 If you don’t have the right people in place to handle this stage of the sales cycle, you could leave qualified leads hanging.

 The ramifications of improper follow-up are significant, both because of an immediate lost lead and a reluctance for those lost leads to do business with you in the future.